zaproxy/zaproxy/README.md

 ![Integration Tests](https://github.com/zaproxy/zaproxy/actions/workflows/run-integration-tests.yml/badge.svg)
 ![Docker Live Release](https://github.com/zaproxy/zaproxy/actions/workflows/release-live-docker.yml/badge.svg)

-The Zed Attack Proxy (ZAP) is one of the world’s most popular free security tools and is actively maintained by a dedicated international team of volunteers.
+The Zed Attack Proxy (ZAP) by Checkmarx is the world’s most widely used web app scanner.
+Free and open source.
+A community based GitHub Top 1000 project that anyone can contribute to.

 It can help you automatically find security vulnerabilities in your web applications while you are developing and testing your applications.
 It's also a great tool for experienced pentesters to use for manual security testing.

 [![](https://raw.githubusercontent.com/wiki/zaproxy/zaproxy/images/ZAP-Download.png)](https://www.zaproxy.org/download/)

-For more details about ZAP see the new ZAP website at [zaproxy.org](https://www.zaproxy.org/)
+For more details about ZAP see the website: [zaproxy.org](https://www.zaproxy.org/)

 [![](https://raw.githubusercontent.com/wiki/zaproxy/zaproxy/images/zap-website.png)](https://www.zaproxy.org/)